Standard Cat Spay/Neuter Pricing

 - We will only schedule your pet's appointment after blood work has been sent to us (via fax or email) and reviewed by our veterinarian.

 - Your cat will receive a brief physical exam prior to surgery.
-Our veterinarian reserves the right to refuse services if your pet shows signs of illness or injury.
+Our veterinarian reserves the right to refuse services if your pet shows signs of illness.

 - All pets current with their Rabies Vaccine must be accompanied by a current rabies certificate at the time of surgery admission or a rabies vaccination will be given, at no extra charge.